Enovis (ENOV)

 13. Is Now The Time To Buy Enovis?

-Enovis falls short of our quality standards.
-First off, its revenue has declined over the last five years.
-And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+We see the value of companies making people healthier, but in the case of Enovis, we’re out.
+To begin with, its revenue has declined over the last five years.
+On top of that, Enovis’s diminishing returns show management's prior bets haven't worked out, and its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Enovis’s P/E ratio based on the next 12 months is 9.1x.
+Enovis’s P/E ratio based on the next 12 months is 6.6x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are superior stocks to buy right now.
+There are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.